GovReady/compliancekbs/README.md

 `title`: The display title of the document.

+`alt-titles`: A list of alternate titles of the document.

 `short-title`: A short form display title of the document.

 `url`: The preferred URL where the document can be viewed.
 This is a link for humans.
 We recognize URLs that look like `https://www.documentcloud.org/documents/###-____.html` for displaying thumbnails from DocumentCloud.
 All documents must have a `url`.